google/WebFundamentals/src/content/en/showcase/2016/service-worker-perf.md

 ## The results: answering our questions

-Once we updated our tracking implementation to track the data needed to answer our original questions, we could start reporting on that data to see the results. *(Note: all Google Analytics data shown here represents actual web traffic to the IOWA site from May 16-22, 2016).*
+Once we started collecting data to answer our questions, we could report on that data to see the results. *(Note: all Google Analytics data shown here represents actual web traffic to the IOWA site from May 16-22, 2016).*

 The first question we had was: *Is service worker caching more performant than the existing HTTP caching mechanisms available in all browsers?*